demonio/SRD20/EN/TRAITS/attributes.md

 ## Presence
 Those beings endowed with high values in Presence, are empathic beings, with people skills, commanding respect or trustworthy.
 Wherever they go, they are listened to and cared for.

-The opposite happens with those beings with low values in Presence, typical of murderers and thieves who want to be unnoticed.
-They are antisocial and generate distrust causing rejection when dealing with them.
+The opposite happens with those beings with low values in Presence, typical of murderers and thieves who want to go unnoticed.
+They are antisocial, generate distrust and cause rejection when dealing with them.